strongloop/strongloop.com2/_posts/2019-06-26-building-an-online-game-with-loopback-4-pt4.md

 #### Strategies

 The `AuthenticationStrategyProvider` can find a registered strategy by its name.
 We will create our own custom authentication strategy and then specify its name in the `@authenticate` decorator.

-In this episode, we will create a custom authentication strategy based on the [JSON Web Token](https://jwt.io/).
+It will based on the [JSON Web Token](https://jwt.io/).

 First, run `npm install jsonwebtoken --save` in your project root to install the JWT package.